Jaws (novel): Synopsis

 Larry Vaughan visits the Brody house and informs Ellen that he and his wife are leaving Amity.
 Vaughan speculates on the life he might have led had he married Ellen.
 After he leaves, Ellen reflects on her life and she realizes the mistake she made missing the life she had before marrying Brody.
 When Brody returns home a short time later, Ellen kisses him passionately.

 On the third day, Hooper wants to bring along a shark-proof cage, in an attempt to kill the fish with a bang stick.
 Initially, Quint refuses to bring the cage on board, considering it a suicidal idea, but he relents after Hooper pays him $100.
 Brody tells Quint he will not be paid if he brings the cage on board which angers Hooper and a heated argument between Brody and Hooper ensues.
 Unable to control his temper, Brody physically attacks Hooper and strangles him for several seconds.
+With no resolution, the men decide to head out with the shark cage onboard.
 After several unsuccessful attempts by Quint to harpoon the shark, Hooper goes underwater in the shark cage.
 The shark attacks the cage, something Hooper did not expect.
 After destroying the cage, the shark kills and eats Hooper.
 Brody is horrified and is now convinced the shark can't be killed.
 He tells Quint that after Hooper's death the town may no longer pay him, but Quint is now determined to kill the shark regardless of the money.

 Quint and Brody return to sea the next day.
 After the shark attacks the Orca and Quint harpoons it several more times, the fish leaps out of the water and onto the stern of the boat, smashing the transom.
-The Orca begins to sink and Quint plunges another harpoon into the shark's belly.
+Orca begins to sink and Quint plunges another harpoon into the shark's belly.
 As the fish settles back into the water, Quint's foot becomes entangled in the rope attached to the harpoon and he is pulled underwater and drowns.
 Brody, now staying afloat on a seat cushion, watches the shark slowly swim towards him; he closes his eyes and prepares for death.
-Just as the shark reaches Brody, it succumbs to its wounds and dies before it can attack.
-Slowly, the shark begins to sink.
-The lone survivor of the ordeal, Brody watches the dead shark spiral downward and disappear into the depths; he then begins to paddle back to shore on his makeshift float.
+Just as it reaches Brody, the shark succumbs to its wounds before it can attack.
+Slowly, the dead shark begins to sink.
+The lone survivor of the ordeal, Brody watches the lifeless shark spiral downward and disappear into the depths, dragging Quint's body, still entangled in the harpoon rope, with it; he then begins to paddle back to shore on his makeshift float.